Workshops and tours

 Southeast Alaska - July 2016

-The most recent Oceanic Society Expedition to southeast Alaska took us off the beaten path through Glacier Bay National Park and the Inside Passage, where we enjoyed miles of pristine coastline by boat, by kayak, and by foot.
-Stay tuned for more dates for this unique adventure.
+An Oceanic Society Expedition to southeast Alaska took us off the beaten path through Glacier Bay National Park and the Inside Passage, where we enjoyed miles of pristine coastline by boat, by kayak, and by foot.